 has been extended to 3.6 MHz - a wavelength of 83 meters.

 Although historical, the convention remains: "75" meters phone and 80 meters is CW and (now) digital.

 On this WebSDR the designation of "75 PH" ( for 75 meter phone)

-conveniently takes advantage of this nomencalture, referring to the top
+conveniently takes advantage of this nomenclature, referring to the top

 portion of the band with "80 PH" being the middle portion and "80 CW"